Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- This season, Bam Adebayo has made eight shots per game, which accounts for 18.7% of his team's total makes.
+- This season, Bam Adebayo has made eight shots from the floor per game, which adds up to 18.7% of his team's total makes.

-- In terms of assists, the Celtics have given up 23.1 per contest, second in the NBA.
+- Looking at assists, the Celtics have allowed 23.1 per game, second in the league.

 Bam Adebayo vs. the Celtics